 Want to see the complete list of chapters in all bundles?
-Head to the site and request a copy of the syllabus , refreshed this week, to see an updated list of all my plans for the course.
+Head to the course page to view the complete syllabus .

 The second most requested chapter was to cover the popular utility library jQuery.
 This library is by far one of the most popular 3rd party libraries imported by custom components in SharePoint Online.